07Zuko/marcus/README.md

    ```

 3. Configure API keys:
+   - Copy the example config file: `cp api/config.js.example api/config.js`
    - Update `api/config.js` with your OpenAI API key and other credentials
-   - The OpenAI API key must be a valid key that starts with "sk-" (not "sk-proj-")
+   - The OpenAI API key must be a valid key that starts with "sk-"
    - Without a valid OpenAI API key, the app will use fallback responses
-   - Make sure to add this file to `.gitignore`
+   - The config.js file is already in `.gitignore` to protect your API keys

 4. Set up MongoDB:
    - Create a MongoDB database